amitops2103/PS-2026-S8/SAR-ADC.md

 # 8 BIT SAR-ADC (**ADC Analog Peripheral**)
 ------

+A Successive Approximation Register Analog-to-Digital Converter (SAR ADC) is a type of ADC architecture that converts an analog input signal into a digital output through a binary search process.
+It offers a balance of speed, accuracy, and power efficiency, making it widely used in mixed-signal and embedded systems.

 The main fundamental building blocks of a SAR-ADC are :
 **1. Sample & Hold circuit**
 **2. DAC**
 **3. Comparator**
 **4. SAR logic (Successive Aproximation register)**

 ![Untitled design](https://github.com/user-attachments/assets/8c9f3bce-6127-4628-af94-13b20ed0af2f)

+Conventional Architecture

+p-1
+Monotonic Switching Architecture

+- Brief Working of SAR ADC
+   1. The Capacitor network serves as both S/H circuit and a reference DAC capacitor array.
+   2. **Sampling the Input** : The analog input voltage is first sampled and held by a sample-and-hold circuit so it remains constant during the conversion process.
+   3. **Initial Guess (MSB Test)** : The SAR logic sets the most significant bit (MSB) to 1 and all other bits to 0.
+This digital code is sent to the DAC.
+   4. **DAC Generates Comparison Voltage** : The Digital-to-Analog Converter converts this digital code into an analog voltage.
+   5. **Comparison** : A Analog Comparator compares ***Vin*** and ***Vdac***.
+      - If ***Vin > Vdac*** -> keep that bit as 1.
+      - If ***Vin < Vdac*** -> keep that bit as 0.
+   6. **Binary Search Process** : This process continues bit-by-bit from MSB to LSB, each time refining the approximation.
+   7. Final Digital Output
+After N clock cycles for an N-bit ADC, the SAR register contains the final digital representation of ***Vin***.

 - Two identical capacitor arrays
    - Top array -> connected to comparator positive (+)